Endangered Species Conservation

 Designate critical habitat for the conservation of the species.

 Consult on federal actions that may affect a listed species, or its designated critical habitat, to minimize possible adverse effects.

 Learn more about these topics below.

 One of the main purposes of the ESA is to provide a means for conserving the ecosystems that threatened and endangered species depend upon for survival and recovery.
-When a species is listed under the ESA, NOAA Fisheries must determine whether there are areas that meet the definition of critical habitat:
+When a species is listed under the ESA, NOAA Fisheries must determine what areas meet the statutory definition of critical habitat:

 Specific areas within the geographical area occupied by the species at the time of listing that contain physical or biological features essential to conservation of the species, and that may require special management considerations or protection.